 • Pre-pour coordination for electrical chases, plumbing penetrations, and window/door bucks — errors at this stage are permanent

-Four-stage ICF construction process from form layout to pre-pour coordination
+Four-stage CMU and poured concrete construction process from form layout to pre-pour coordination

 That last point matters more than most homeowners realize.
-Once the concrete cures, there is no correcting a missed chase or a misplaced buck.
-Experience with ICF foundations or basements does not transfer to above-grade wall systems, where finish integration, exterior cladding, and mechanical coordination add a different layer of complexity entirely.
+Once the concrete cures or the grout sets, there is no correcting a missed chase or a misplaced buck.
+Experience with foundations or basements does not transfer to above-grade wall systems, where finish integration, exterior cladding, and mechanical coordination add a different layer of complexity entirely.

-Why ICF Construction Makes Sense in South Lake Tahoe
+Why CMU, Poured Concrete, and ICCF Construction Make Sense in South Lake Tahoe

 South Lake Tahoe's geography creates simultaneous demands that most building materials handle poorly.
-ICF addresses several of them at once.
+CMU, poured concrete, and ICCF address several of them at once — more completely than foam-core ICF does.

 Fire Resistance in a WUI Community